integrativesoft/lara/README.md

 The purpose of Lara is to give you full control of the HTML document tree from the server in C#.

 - Cross-Platform: .NET Standard and runs on Windows, Linux, and MacOS.
+Tested on NET Core and NET Framework.
 - Web UI: Create HTML5 web applications with full control of the DOM tree in C#.
 - Server-side rendering: The server keeps a virtual copy of the page and flushes the modifications to the browser.